ConductionNL/skeleton-app/docs/glossary.md

 #### _Authenticated templates_

 This is variation on the template.
 Signing in and keeping track of sessions is often cumbersome to implement.
 Not any more.
-With the PIP template (Dashboard as well), this is all done for you.
+With the PIP template (Dashboard as well), this is all done for you in the authenticated templates.
 You do need to spin up the [backend](backend.md) as well.

-The authentication is done through `context`.
-Context is Gatsby is rendering components based on... context.
-This means whether or not a user is logged in, or for instance has switched on a theme.
+The authentication is done through `sessionStorage`.

 The mechanics of the authentication can be found in  `/pwa/src/services/auth.tsx`